celinexe/California_house_value/README.md

 # Introduction

-This current project is a data science project- completed during my Data science course at UCLA extension - which the main goal is to be able to predict the median house value, given certain informaCon about a property.
+This current project is a data science project- completed during my Data science course at UCLA extension - which the main goal is to be able to predict the median house value, given certain informaton about a property.
 It can help to solve some business issue faced by estate agencies: “How to set the price of a property, whether an apartment or a house, in a way that is reasonable while also maximizing profits?”.